COPRS/production-common/rs-core-examples/ingestion-xbip/README.md

 This directories contains the example of an ingestion chain that is configured to operate against an XBIP endpoint.
 This component is identical to the factory default Ingestion Core component with a more specific configuration for polling multiple XBIP endpoints.

 The mocks used for the XBIP can be found [here](https://github.com/COPRS/production-common/tree/develop/rs-testing)

+For further documentation and usage instructions, please consult the original [RS Core component](/processing-common/ingestion).